 Comfort and Livability

 The Kingdom 8 tent is full of cool features we love which make it a great camping home and tent for the entire family.
 First, we want to point out the excellent mesh dome tent design which allows for maximum ventilation, not to mention a great view of the stars.

 Another awesome feature is the two doors, one on either end of the tent.
 Not only does this give people a bit more privacy, but also easier to get back to your allocated sleeping place if you need to get up in the middle of the night!

-There’s also a central divider within the tent to make two large rooms, which is a great option for couples going camping together or if kids want a separate space for the camping trip.
+There’s also a central divider within the tent to make two large rooms, which is a great option for couples going camping together or if kids want a separate space for the family camping trip.
 Both sides have interior pockets to keep all your gear organised.

 For even more storage space, you can also purchase separate vestibule additions to camping gear, boots, or other equipment that you don’t want to get the interior of the tent dirty.

 Just How Tough is It?

 In short, pretty tough.
-Just because a tent is bigger, doesn’t necessarily make it stronger-in fact, the opposite is often the case.
+Just because a camping tent is bigger, doesn’t necessarily make it stronger, in fact, the opposite is often the case.